intel/stats-collect/docs/stats-collect-start.rst

    'all,!turbostat' would mean: collect all the statistics supported by the SUT, except for

-**--list-stats**
-   Print information about the statistics 'stats-collect' can collect and exit.

 **--stats-intervals** *STATS_INTERVALS*
    The intervals for statistics.
 Statistics collection is based on doing periodic snapshots of data.
 For example, by default the 'acpower'